 Case reports aim to improve global health and increase clinical understanding by conveying important best practice information or by sharing teaching points from rare or unusual situations.

-- Case studies should not encompass more than five patients
+- Case studies should not encompass large populations/numbers of patients

 - The author(s) must be involved in the direct care of the patient